 The unique pairing of our two schools, the School of Public Policy and Management and the School of Information Systems and Management, offers an academic experience unlike any other.

-Real-World Problem Solving.
-All of Heinz College’s full-time master’s programs require students to complete a capstone project, solving real issues for real clients.
-In addition to testing academic skills, these projects also provide practical leadership and communication experience.
+All of Heinz College’s full-time Master’s degrees require students to complete a capstone project, solving real issues for real clients.
+In addition to testing our students’ academic skills, these projects provide practical leadership and communication experience.

-Innovation.
-Heinz College students and faculty innovate in the public, private and not-for-profit sectors using a number of mechanisms -- scholarship and fundamental research, technology development and analytics, and social entrepreneurship, to name a few.
+Heinz College students and faculty innovate in the public, private and not-for-profit sectors using several mechanisms - scholarship and fundamental research, technology development and analytics, and social entrepreneurship, to name a few

-Diversity.
 The Heinz College community is diverse in its demographic and geographic composition, as well as in the broad range of disciplines and interests we bring together.
-We are unique in having programs and students with interests in the private, the public and the non-profit sectors.
-Exposing our graduates to this variety enhances their performance in diverse organizations and marketplaces.
+Exposing our students to this variety enhances their performance in diverse organizations and marketplaces once they graduate.

-Compassionate Leaders.
 Heinz College has a strong commitment to serving the public good.
-Irrespective of the sector or job our students choose, they engender positive change in their communities.
+Irrespective of the sector or job our graduates choose, they engender positive change in their communities.
 Their innovations often are manifested in projects that provide early warning of disease outbreaks; help make public transportation more efficient and easier on the environment; and redevelop urban neighborhoods with green jobs.

-We are excited that you are considering Carnegie Mellon University’s Heinz College, and we look forward to seeing you on campus soon!
+We are excited that you are considering Carnegie Mellon University, and we look forward to seeing you on campus in Australia soon!